(Commercial Product)

 Cyanocobalamin can be administered via intramuscular (IM) or subcutaneous (SC) routes.

-This sheet is a summary.
+This information is a summary.
 It may not cover all possible drug information about this product.
+For complete product information, refer to the manufacturer’s prescribing information and labeling.
 Call your doctor for medical advice and/or about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.
 A Wells Pharmacy Network pharmacist will be happy to answer any questions.
 For consultation, please call 1-800-622-4510.